-Similar to Hyaluronic acid, Chondroitin sulfate helps to restore bladder’s epithelium and promote healing from bladder inflammation.
-Chondroitin sulfate is the main ingredient in bladder health supplements such as in Cystoprotek and Cysto renew capsules known in IC community.
+Similar to Hyaluronic acid, Chondroitin sulfate helps to restore the bladder’s epithelium and promote healing from bladder inflammation.
+Chondroitin sulfate is the main ingredient in bladder health supplements such as in Cystoprotek and Cysto renew capsules known in the IC community.

 However, similar to Hyaluronic acid, in the few studies that showed the effectiveness of Chondroitin sulfate, the drug administration was done intravesically (straight into the bladder).
 It is unclear if Chondroitin sulfate will work well when taken orally but I think there is no harm in trying.
 You can go with pure Chondroitin sulfate or choose to try one of the formulas packed with additional health-boosting elements, such as Aloe vera.

 Bladder health supplements containing Chondroitin sulfate (least expensive per serving first):